sylvaincom/C-for-data-science/NN-tutorial-miller/README.md

 Pass 2002
 Done
 ```
-We have trained our neural network: given an input, we can predict the XOR value!
+We have trained the weights our neural network: given an input, we can predict the XOR value!

 ## 3) Modifying the model of our neural network